iTwin/bis-schemas/README.md

 # BIS ECSchemas

 Copyright © Bentley Systems, Incorporated.
 All rights reserved.
-See [LICENSE.md](./LICENSE.md) for license terms and full copyright notice.
+See [LICENSE.md](./LICENSE.md) for license terms and full copyright notice..

 This repository is the single-source-of-truth (SSOT) for all BIS schemas.